ikeda042/CytoMatic4/README.md

 $$ \Sigma\mathbf{w}=\lambda\mathbf{w} $$

-Select the eigenvector corresponding to the eigenvalue where λ1 > λ2 as the direction of cell elongnation.
+Select the eigenvector corresponding to the eigenvalue where λ1 > λ2 as the direction of cell elongation.

 **Result:**